rowen79/Diarrheic-kitten-microbiome-project/README.md

 Analysis of the differences in the microbiome between diarrhoeic and non-diarrhoeic kittens.

-This repository contains data files, QIIME2 code and R code to reproduce the results from Rebecca Owen’s Master’s thesis “Investigation of the faecal microbiome of diarrhoeic and non-diarrhoeic kittens”.
+This repository contains data files, QIIME2 code and R code to reproduce the results from Rebecca Owen’s master’s thesis “Investigation of the faecal microbiome of diarrhoeic and non-diarrhoeic kittens”.

 Raw read files are available upon request.